January 13, 2016

 The V&A Waterfront is usually wind-free, and of course, much of it is also indoors!
 Enjoy the restaurants, shops, and cinemas, all conveniently located inside, or find a nice vantage point overlooking the working harbour.

 For nature lovers, Tokai forest is another a good spot for walking, hiking and bicycling, without getting blown about.
+Also give the Green Point Urban Park a try.

 For golf lovers, check out the Durbanville and King David golf courses (among others) that have been designed to avoid overly windy conditions.
 There are other less-sheltered courses in Cape Town too, if you prefer a challenge!